ambahk/hearthdeck/README.md

 Go back to the *Decks* page to see the deck that was created.
 Go to *Cards* page to browse the card list.

+# Where to start?

+Like any Java projects, look for the class with *public static void main*

 # Database

 The Hearthstone card database is downloadable from http://hearthstonejson.com